 Water, Plumbing and Bathroom Fittings

-Repair Category 1
+Repair Category 2

-Notes Sanitary fittings are of an older style however appear to stand in a serviceable condition.
+Notes The sanitary fittings appear serviceable however are now of an older installation being subject to wear and tear.
+The seals should be checked and maintained watertight.

 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacement are needed now.
 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.